hatari/hatari/readme.txt

 files.
 Those files are created using the Kryoflux board and allow to record MFM exact copies of original games, including the protection.

-Version 4.2 of the library allows to access IPF files, while the more recent version 5.1 fixes some bugs, as well as adding support for CTR files.

-Hatari defaults to version 5.1, but you can also use the older 4.2 version if 5.1 is not available for your OS.
-You can change this by modifying "SET(CAPSIMAGE_VERSION 5)" into cmake/FindCapsImage.cmake
+Hatari supports version 5.1 of the library (previous support for older version 4.2 was removed as it is not used anymore)

 Refer to http://softpres.org/download and get the corresponding file from the "User Distribution" section that matches your OS.

-For version 4.2, you should have the following files in your include path :
+For version 5.1, you should have the following files in your include path :
 /usr/local/include/caps/
-	capsimage.h
-	fdc.h
-	form.h

-For version 5.1, you should have the following files in your include path :
-/usr/local/include/caps5/
 	CapsAPI.h
 	CapsFDC.h
 	CapsForm.h